Example 1 - Calling up exchange rates

 -

 In principle, a REST call makes all received data available in the processing context (SharedState) of a process (workflow).
-However, the respective REST APIs deliver the data differently, meaning that Intrexx cannot usually process the data automatically.
-This means that the data received must first be prepared using a Groovy action before they can be processed further.
+However, the respective REST APIs deliver the data differently, so that Intrexx cannot usually process them automatically without further ado.
+This means that the data received must first be prepared using a Groovy action before it can be processed further.

 Create application and process

-The following section describes how to create the application and the process with a REST call action.
-The main steps are described and illustrated using screenshots.
+The following describes how to create the application and the process with REST call action.
+The central steps are described and illustrated using screenshots.

 Application structure

-The display is an overview page with a view table in which the four columns plus the timestamp of the last change are displayed.
-Since the process to be created is to update the data in the table, there must already be an entry to start with, which can then be updated.
-To do this, you can use the Page Wizard to create a simple entry page for all four currencies and then create an entry with any values.
-These will then simply be overwritten with the first REST call.
+The display is an overview page with a view table in which the four columns plus the time stamp of the last change are displayed.
+As the process to be created is to update the data in the table, an entry must already exist at the start, which can then be updated.
+To do this, you can use the page wizard to create a simple entry page for all four currencies and create an entry with any values.
+These are then simply overwritten with the first REST call.

 Structure of the process

-The workflow is to be triggered by clicking on the "Get rates" button in the application.
+The process should be triggered by clicking on the "Get courses" button in the application.
 A generic event handler can be used for this purpose, which uses a UserWorkflowEventHandler as the event handler.
-This handler can be notified from the portal with the Javascript command triggerUserWorkflowEvent() and thus trigger the process (see below).
-When the handler is entered, a GUID is generated that is required later to notify the handler.
+This handler can be notified from the portal with the JavaScript command triggerUserWorkflowEvent() and thus trigger the process (see below).
+When the handler is entered, a GUID is generated which is required later to notify the handler.

 General The event handler now triggers a REST call that retrieves the exchange rates.
-In the example, the call "getExchangeRates" is called.
+In the example, the call is called"getExchangeRates".
 The results can be accessed later in the processing context under this alias.
-Since "zoll.de" delivers a Json, the "Parse JSON" checkbox must be enabled.
-This converts the delivered text into a Json object that can then be processed in the further course of the workflow.
+As a Json is delivered by "zoll.de", the "Parse JSON" checkbox is activated.
+This converts the supplied text into a Json object, which can then be edited further down the line.

-Authentication and header Since the page does not require any special authentication, no further settings are necessary for "Authentication and header".
+Authentication and header As the page does not require any special authentication, no further settings are necessary for "Authentication and header".

 Request A GET request is required to retrieve the Json.
-This goes to the host zoll.de and there to the path SiteGlobals/Functions/Kurse/App/KursExport.txt (the part of the address up to the "?", which indicates the start of the query parameters).
-The output as Json is controlled by setting the query parameter "view" to "jsonexportkurseZOLLWeb" is set to This can be entered directly in the list of query parameters.
+This goes to the host zoll.de and there to the path SiteGlobals/Functions/Courses/App/CourseExport.txt (the part of the address up to the "?", which indicates the start of the query parameters).
+The output as Json is controlled by setting the query parameter "view" to the path"jsonexportkurseZOLLWeb".
+This can be entered directly in the list of query parameters.

-Body As no data needs to be passed for the call, no payload is required on the "Body" tab.
+Body As no data needs to be provided for the call, no payload is required in the "Body" tab.

 Extract exchange rates ()

-This workflow step involves processing the json received and placing selected exchange rates into the processing context.
+This process step involves processing the json received and placing selected exchange rates in the processing context.
 A Groovy script action is used for this.
 The exchange rates are extracted using the "JsonPath library".

-The call stores the received json with the exchange rates in the processing context under its alias as getExchangeRates.body.json (the raw text is available under getExchangeRates.body.text is available).
-To extract the individual values, you can use the JsonPath library, for example, which is used to access previously placed REST calls.
-It contains an object JsonPath, which is made available via the line import com.jayway.jsonpath.JsonPath; is made available.
+The call stores the received json with the exchange rates in the processing context under its alias as getExchangeRates.body.json (the raw text is available under getExchangeRates.body.text ).
+To extract the individual values, you can use the JsonPath library, for example, which is used to access previously placed rest calls.
+It contains an object JsonPath, which is made available via the line import com.jayway.jsonpath.JsonPath;.

-The structure of a Json path is merely outlined here.
-A detailed introduction can be found on the library page at https://github.com/json-path/JsonPath or tutorials like https://www.baeldung.com/guide-to-jayway-jsonpath.
-There are also pages on the Internet that evaluate JsonPaths and check whether they are correct (e.g. https://jsonpath.com/).
+The structure of a Json path is only outlined here.
+A detailed introduction can be found on the library's website at https://github.com/json-path/JsonPath or tutorials such as https://www.baeldung.com/guide-to-jayway-jsonpath.
+There are also pages on the Internet that evaluate JsonPaths and check whether they are correct (e.g. https://jsonpath. com/).

-In our case, to select a rate from the json ($), we need the array "kurse" (rates) and the element from it that contains the ISO code we are looking for in its sub-element "iso3".
-Once we have found the element, we need its "kurswert" (rate value) component.
+In our case, to select a course from the json ($), we need the array "kurse" and the element that contains the ISO code we are looking for in its sub-element "iso3".
+Once we have found the element, we need its component "price value".

 $.kurse[?(@.iso3 == 'USD')].kurswert to achieve the exchange rate for US dollars.

 The JsonPath object provides a read() method that takes the json to be examined and the json path as a string.
-Since "$" is used as a placeholder in Groovy, it must be masked with a backslash.
-Since the return of the REST call is in the processing context, it (and therefore also the json) can be accessed via the object g_sharedState object: g_sharedState.getExchangeRates.body.json
+As "$" is used as a placeholder in Groovy, it must be masked with a backslash.
+As the return of the REST call is in the processing context, it (and therefore also the json) can be accessed via the g_sharedState object: g_sharedState.getExchangeRates.body.json

 The call can then be made as follows:

 The JsonPath object attempts to determine a suitable return and in this case offers an array with only one value (the exchange rate).
-However, since the array itself is not required, but only the value in it, it can be accessed with [0] for the first value in accordance with the usual counting starting with 0.
+However, as the array itself is not required, but only the value in it, it can be accessed with [0] for the first value in accordance with the usual counting from 0.

 The result can then be saved in the processing context.
 The same dot notation can be used for this as for reading: g_sharedState.usd thus creates a place where the exchange rate for USD can be saved in the processing context.
-After this, it can then be called up under the name "usd".
+It can then be called up under the name "usd".
 The same procedure can be used for the other values:

 g_sharedState.usd = JsonPath.read(g_sharedState.getExchangeRates.body.json, "\$.kurse[?(@.iso3 == 'USD')].kurswert")[0];